ryantd42/NY-Legislative-Git/2023/S6712A-2023/bill.md

  well as any accountability measures needed to ensure  that  the  state's system  of  education finance actually provides a meaningful opportunity for a sound basic education to all students; and
- S. 6712  4

   (b) recommends for  incorporation  into  state  laws,  regulations  or commissioner's guidelines specific cost-efficient methods for implement- ing  best  practices  for  providing  all students the opportunity for a sound basic education.
   3. At the end of the legislative session following issuance of each of the biennial reports, the legislature shall issue a report informing the public of (a) the extent to which the recommendations of the  commission have  been adopted and implemented, and (b) specific reasons for modify- ing and/or rejecting any of  the  commission's  substantive  recommenda- tions.
   §  6.
 Major formula revisions.
-Beginning on January 1, 2028, and  every
+Beginning on January 1, 2029, and every
- four  years thereafter, the commission shall analyze current educational needs and determine the actual current costs of providing  all  students in  the  state  a meaningful opportunity for a sound basic education and recommend to the governor, the legislature and the regents no later than February 1, 2029, and every four  years  thereafter,  revisions  of  the foundation aid formula that it believes are necessary to  provide suffi- cient  funding,  distributed  in  an  equitable  manner,  to provide all students in the state the  opportunity  for  a  sound  basic  education, effective  for the next school year.
+ four years thereafter, the commission shall analyze current  educational needs  and  determine the actual current costs of providing all students in the state a meaningful opportunity for a sound  basic  education  and recommend to the governor, the legislature and the regents no later than February  1,  2030,  and  every  four years thereafter, revisions of the foundation aid formula that it believes are necessary to  provide suffi- cient funding, distributed  in  an  equitable  manner,  to  provide  all students  in  the  state  the  opportunity  for a sound basic education, effective for the next school year.
 The commission's analyses,  determi- nations and recommendations, and the legislature's end of session report shall be in accordance with the provisions of section four of this act.
   §  7.
 Appropriation.
-For the necessary and reasonable expenses  of  the sound  basic  education commission for the 2022-2023 school year through the  2023-2024  school  year,  there  is  hereby  appropriated  up  to
+For the necessary and reasonable expenses of the sound basic education commission for the 2023-2024 school  year  through the  2024-2025  school  year,  there  is  hereby  appropriated  up  to
- $5,000,000,  to  be allocated by the commissioner of education, pursuant to a budget submitted to the commissioner of education by the  executive director  of  the commission, and approved by the commissioner of educa- tion.
+ $1,000,000, to be allocated by the commissioner of  education,  pursuant to  a budget submitted to the commissioner of education by the executive director of the commission, and approved by the commissioner  of  educa- tion.
   § 8.
 This act shall take effect immediately.
 If any clause, sentence, subdivision,  paragraph,  section or part of this act be adjudged by any court of competent jurisdiction to be invalid, such judgment  shall  not affect,  impair  or  invalidate  the  remainder  thereof,  but  shall be confined in its operation to the clause,  sentence,  subdivision,  para- graph,  section  or part thereof directly involved in the controversy in which such judgment shall have been rendered.